DanTheMan827/homebridge-ds18b20/README.md

 # homebridge-ds18b20
 This is a plugin for the DS18B20 temperature sensors.
+It relies on OWFS filesystem directly.

 Installation
 --------------------